juacas/moodle-mod_treasurehunt/README.md

 Change log
 ==========
+ - v1.2.9 Incompatibility with IOS 11 fixed.
+ - v1.2.8 Clues with long text were not readable in lateral panel in the player.
+Text moved to History Page.
-v1.2.7 Compatibility with MSSQL v1.2.6 Custom image maps.
-Validation form fixed. v1.2.5 Non-geographic images as base of the game. v1.2.4 Fixed conflict with Essential theme. v1.2.3 Custom image maps.
-Support for WMS and uploaded images. v1.2.1 SVG images render with vector quality. v1.2.0 Custom uploaded images.
+ - v1.2.7 Compatibility with MSSQL
+ - v1.2.6 Custom image maps.
+Validation form fixed.
+ - v1.2.5 Non-geographic images as base of the game.
+ - v1.2.4 Fixed conflict with Essential theme.
+ - v1.2.3 Custom image maps.
+Support for WMS and uploaded images.
+ - v1.2.1 SVG images render with vector quality.
+ - v1.2.0 Custom uploaded images.

 (c) 2016 onwards.
 EDUVALab.
 University of Valladolid.